 In October 1865, a townsite was platted just east of the site of the old trading post by the Montgomery Town Company.
 However, it was not successful and was soon abandoned.

 Trading Post continued to flourish through the early 20th century.
-However, its post office closed on August 30, 1902, at which time it received its mail from Boicourt.
+However, its post office closed on August 30, 1902, when it received its mail from Boicourt.
 In 1910, it still had a population of 146 and several stores.
-However, in the next years, it would continue to decline.
+However, in the following years, it would continue to decline.

-The Marais des Cygnes Massacres site was added to the National Register of Historic Places in 1971, and as a National Historic Landmark in 1974.
-In 1888, a monument honoring victims of the Marais des Cygnes Massacre was erected.
+The Marais des Cygnes Massacres site was added to the National Register of Historic Places in 1971 and as a National Historic Landmark in 1974.
+In 1888, a monument honoring Marais des Cygnes Massacre victims was erected.